 Tip: If you do not want the Clover UEFI boot menu entry to be present in the CSM menu, you can delete the \boot7 file from the .imgPTN file or edit the \menu.lst file.

 Note: The version of Clover that is used is quite old.
 Recent versions of Clover do not seem to work as well.
-I had a lot of difficulty in finding a version that worked as expected and showed all the .EFI files, etc. The format of the config.plist has also changed over time and seems to be quite inconsistent between versions.
+I had a lot of difficulty in finding a version that works correctly and shows all the .EFI files, etc. The format of the config.plist has also changed over time and seems to be quite inconsistent between versions.
 If you are tempted to use a later version of Clover, you may experience some difficulty!

 To change the 'theme' (screen icons, colours, etc.) download a theme package (see here).
 Extract the 'payload' folder using 7Zip or some other tool and replace the folder at .\EFI\CLOVER\themes\ with your new folder.
 If there is only one folder under .\themes then Clover will automatically use it (if you have more than one then you will need to edit \EFI\CLOVER\config.plist to set the default theme).